microsoft/hummingbird/README.md

 ## Installation

-Hummingbird was tested on Python >= 3.7 on Linux, Windows and MacOS machines.
-(Python 3.6 is supported up to `hummingbird-ml==0.4.2`.)
+Hummingbird was tested on Python 3.8 and 3.9 on Linux, Windows and MacOS machines.
 It is recommended to use a virtual environment (See: [python3 venv doc](https://docs.python.org/3/tutorial/venv.html) or [Using Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).)

 Hummingbird requires PyTorch >= 1.6.0.
 Please go [here](https://pytorch.org/) for instructions on how to install PyTorch based on your platform and hardware.